 How to accept credit card payments from your customers

-This can be one of the simplest parts of your business to manage.
+This can be one of the simplest parts of your business to set up.

 You technically don’t need to do anything specific to start receiving customer payments.
 However, there are a few steps you can take to make sure your payments go smoothly.